 Originally from Wexford, David began his dance training in Cork at Colaiste Stiofan Naofa.
 Following two years dance training in Ballet, Contemporary, Jazz, and Modern he went on to receive a full scholorship with Cambridge Performing Arts at Bodywork in England.
 He studied full time for three years in Musical Theatre and Dance.
 Graduating in 2005 David then went to work extensively in Ireland, UK and beyond in many productions as both a singer and dancer, including pantomimes, cruise ships and TV work.
 In 2011 he was backing vocalist for Jedward at the Eurovision Song Contest in Düsseldorf with Ireland's entry song Lipstick.
 Alongside his performing career he also works as a Choreographer and made his debut in 2009 with his first professional production Westside Story with Director Bryan Flynn at the Cork Opera House, which received critical acclaim.
 Following the success of his first show he was asked to choreograph the Christmas pantomime at The Cork Opera House and continued to work with Bryan Flynn on many productions including Grease and Alice in Wonderland.
 David has always had a great love for Centre Stage, working with the students on shows such as Miss Saigon, Chicago and Blood Brothers.
 He is excited to be back and is looking forward to the year ahead.

-Danny Buckley, from Mallow, has been associated with Centre Stage since it's very early days.
+Danny Buckley, from Mallow, has been associated with Centre Stage since the very early days.
 He attributes his love of drama and all things stage to his decade and a half of involvement with the school.
-An actor, director and drama teacher, a Lamda Gold medalist in acting, Danny formalised his qualifications receiving his Acting and Speech & Drama diplomas from the Victoria College of Music and Dramatic Art in London.
+An actor, director and drama teacher, with a Lamda Gold medal in acting, Danny formalised his qualifications receiving his Acting and Speech & Drama diplomas from the Victoria College of Music and Dramatic Art in London.
 Recently receiving his Licentiate qualification, LVCM.
 The pinnacle of his acting achievements was being part of the RTÉ All Ireland winning cast of Conversations on a Homecoming with Palace Players in 2015.
 In 2018, Danny directed the All Ireland One Act winner The Quiet Land by Malachy McKenna.
 Passionate about drama and Centre Stage, Danny believes we can all learn from each other.

 Eimear is a native of Mallow and trained in Centre Stage School for 14 years.

 She has been teaching here for the past 2 years as a dance/theatre tot teacher, leading classes in summer camps, and she is the team leader for our birthday parties.
-Eimear received a Distinction in LAMDA Gold Medal in both Musical Theatre and Acting Exams and played the lead role of Velma Kelly in Centre Stage School's production of Chicago.
+Eimear received a Distinction in LAMDA Gold Medal in both Musical Theatre and Acting Exams, and played the lead role of Velma Kelly in Centre Stage School's production of Chicago.
 She also played the part of Brenda in the Opera House production of Hairspray in 2014.

 A native of Waterford, Robbie’s first musical experiences came at an early age through the WIT’s esteemed choral program.
 This was soon supplemented with further specialised studies in singing and piano with Niall Crowley and Una Connery respectively.
 Although further tuition on the oboe and all too many brass instruments followed, these yielded extremely varied degrees of success.